-(3) APPLICATION OF WAGE INCREASES FOR THE PERIOD FROM 1 MARCH 2021 UNTIL 28 FEBRUARY 2022 FOR GRADES 1 - 5
+APPLICATION OF WAGE INCREASES FOR THE PERIOD FROM 1 MARCH 2024 FOR EMPLOYERS AND EMPLOYEES OF THE INDUSTRY OR DATE TO BE DETERMINED BY THE MINISTER BUT NOT EARLIER THAN 1 MARCH 2024 ENDING 28 FEBRUARY 2025 FOR GRADES 1 - 5

-- a) Across the board increases of 7.5% on actual wage shall be awarded to all employees, mentioned in grades 1 to 5 above, who were in the employ of an employer prior to 1 March 2021. - b) The across the board increase must apply on the current wages before the adjustment of the minimums.
+- Across the board increases of 7% on actual wage shall be awarded to all employees, mentioned in grades 1 to 5 above, who were in the employ of an employer prior to 1 March 2024. - b) The across-the-board increase must apply to the current wages before the adjustment of the minimums.